yenoiwesa/my-trip-dashboard/README.md

 Then, you can start the node.js server with `npm run start`.
 The website will be available at `localhost:8080`.

+It is possible to change the default port number by passing the `port` argument: `npm run start -- --port=9090`.

 Note that you will be required to pass a `TRANSPORT_API_KEY` environment variable for the process to read.

 ---